skip to content

 Image collection

-We also have over 500 images from older books at the Haddon Library hosted by the Cambridge University Repository (Apollo).
-You can find background information about many of the images in the following posts:
+We have over 500 images from older books at the Haddon Library, hosted by Apollo, the Cambridge University Repository.
+You can find more detailed background information about many of the images in our dedicated pages about Blandowski and Lafitau.

 If you would like access to high-resolution copies of these images, please place your request via the repository pages for the images.